todar/VBA-Style-Guide/README.md

   <a name="doc--comment"></a><a name="4.2"></a>
   - [4.2](#doc--comment) Just inside the function is where I will put important details.
-This could be author, library references, notes, Ect.
+This could be the author, library references, notes, Ect.
 I've styled this to be similar to [JSDoc documentation](https://devdocs.io/jsdoc/).
      ```vb
     ' Adds new element(s) to an array (at the end) and returns the new array length.
     Function PushToArray(ByRef SourceArray As Variant, ParamArray Element() As Variant) As Long